 Auxiliary toolsets allowing to refine and analyze 1D data extracted from the image.
 Innovative design of the Library puts the classic histograms and profiles far beyond their usual applications.
 It is not uncommon in Adaptive Vision Library to analyze the profile of distance between two paths, or histogram of the numeric features extracted from a set of objects.

 Set of methods for the technique of extracting edges across image profile.
-The Library provides specialised methods for measuring paired edges of alternating characteristics and support measurements along any path.
+The Library provides specialized methods for measuring paired edges of alternating characteristics and support measurements along any path.

 Tools for subpixel-precise detection of straight edges, arc, circles or arbitrarily shaped contours.
 Supports not only edges, but also ridges and stripes (denoted by pairs of opposite edge contours).